gaetandezeiraud/pirsch-dotnet-sdk/README.md

 See **DesktopConsole** and **UWPConsole** examples.

+In this examples, I generate a random ip.
+But, if you want the Countries data.
+You can Ping your website to get the internet Ip Address of the user.

 ## How filter data?

 Pirsch is design for web analytics.
 So, if you want to use this SDK in the case of a Terminal, WPF or UWP app.
 We need to use some tricks.